-Andre Walker, a stylist and author of Andre Walks Hair, classifies hair into four different types:
+Andre Walker, a stylist and author of Andre Walks Hair, classifies hair into four different types of hair:

 The hair that falls under this category is kinky or very tightly coiled.
-It looks very tough but wait before you jump to any conclusion, looks can indeed be deceiving.
-Type 4 hair looks very coarse but is actually very fine, looks very strong but is actually fragile, it won’t shine even if it is healthy but does feel silky when touched.
+It looks very tough but looks can be deceiving.
+Type 4 hair looks very coarse but it is actually very fine.
+Type 4 hair looks very strong but is actually fragile.
+It won’t shine even if it is healthy but it does still feel silky when it’s touched.
 There are two further sub-categories to Type 4:

-Hair has a wiry texture and forms a Z pattern instead of the S of 4A.
+Type 4 B: Hair that has a wiry texture and forms a Z pattern instead of the S of 4A.

-Hair with shiny big curls.
-The longer the hair the more defined the curls.
+Type 3A: Hair with shiny big curls.
+The longer the hair, the more defined the curls.

 This type of hair is wavy and forms a definite S pattern when wet.
 The three sub-categories are:

-While category B and C are a bit difficult to style and tend to frizz, type A can easily be styled into curls or straight hair.
+While Categories B and C hair are a bit difficult to style and tend to frizz, Category A hair can easily be styled into curls or straight hair.

 Naturally straight hair needs no explanations.
 You know it when you see it.